barbarer/py4e-int/_sources/database/3Keys.rst

       :practice: T
       :answer_a: True
       :answer_b: False
-      :correct: b
+      :correct: a
-      :feedback_a: Try again!
+      :feedback_a: Integers take up less space than strings, so they are usually used for primary keys
-      :feedback_b: Primary kets are integer numbers, automatically assigned by the database.
+      :feedback_b: Try again.

       True or False?
-A primary key can be made of any data type.
+A primary key is usually a number

 *
   A *foreign key* is usually a number that points to